syrkis/miiii/paper/slide.typ

 #focus-slide[
-  "This disgusting pile of matrices is actually a poorly written, beautiful algorithm." — Neel Nanda#footnote[Not verbatim, but the gist of it.]
+  "This disgusting pile of matrices is actually just an astoundingly poorlu written, elegant and consice algorithm" — Neel Nanda#footnote[Not verbatim, but the gist of it]
 ]